aws-samples/config-resource-compliance-dashboard/README.md

 The AWS Config [inventory dashboard](https://docs.aws.amazon.com/config/latest/developerguide/viewing-the-aggregate-dashboard.html#aggregate-compliance-dashboard) is replicated here, so that you can share it without granting access to the AWS Config console.

 #### Tag compliance
 Tag compliance collects the results of AWS Config Managed Rule [required-tags](https://docs.aws.amazon.com/config/latest/developerguide/required-tags.html).
-You can activate this rule as many times as needed, just give it a name that starts with `required-tags`.
+You can activate this rule as many times as needed, as long as you give it a name that starts with `required-tags`.

 ![CRCD](images/tag-compliance-summary.png "CRCD Dashboard, Tag Compliance")

 ## Architecture
-The solution can be deployed in standalone AWS accounts and AWS accounts that are member of an AWS Organization.
-In both cases, AWS Config is configured to deliver files to a centralized S3 bucket on a dedicated Log Archive account.
+The AWS Config Resource Compliance Dashboard (CRCD) solution can be deployed in standalone AWS accounts or AWS accounts that are members of an AWS Organization.
+In both cases, AWS Config is configured to deliver configuration files to a centralized Amazon S3 bucket in a dedicated Log Archive account.

 There are two possible ways to deploy the CRCD dashboard on AWS Organizations.

-You can utilize the same Log Archive account where your AWS Config configuration files are delivered; in this case the architecture would look like this.
+1. **Utilize the Log Archive Account** You can deploy the dashboard resources in the same Log Archive account where your AWS Config configuration files are delivered.
+The architecture would look like this:

 ![CRCD](images/architecture-log-archive-account.png "CRCD Dashboard: deployment on AWS Organization, Log Archive account")

-Alternatively, you can create a separate Dashboard account to deploy the dashboard resources.
+2. **Separate Dashboard Account** Alternatively, you can create a separate Dashboard account to deploy the dashboard resources.
 In this case, objects from the Log Archive bucket in the Log Archive account are replicated to another bucket in the Dashboard account.

 ![CRCD](images/architecture-dashboard-account.png "CRCD Dashboard: deployment on AWS Organization, dedicated Dashboard account")

-You can also deploy the dashboard on a standalone account that has AWS Config enabled.
-This may be useful for proof of concept or to test out the CRCD Dashboard.
-In this case, all resources are deployed on the same AWS account.
+You can also deploy the dashboard in a standalone account with AWS Config enabled.
+This option may be useful for proof of concept or testing purposes.
+In this case, all resources are deployed within the same AWS account.

-An Amazon Athena table is used to extract data from AWS Config files delivered to Amazon S3.
-Whenever there's a new object in the bucket, the Lambda Partitioner function is triggered.
-This function checks if the object is an AWS Config configuration snapshot or configuration history file, and adds a new partition to the corresponding Athena table with the new data.
+An Amazon Athena table is used to extract data from the AWS Config configuration files delivered to Amazon S3.
+Whenever a new object is added to the bucket, the Lambda Partitioner function is triggered.
+This function checks if the object is an AWS Config configuration snapshot or configuration history file.
+If it is, the function adds a new partition to the corresponding Athena table with the new data.
 If the object is neither a configuration snapshot nor configuration history file, the function ignores it.

-The solution provides Athena views, which are SQL queries that extract data from Amazon S3 using the schema defined in the previously mentioned table.
-Finally, you can visualize the data in a QuickSight dashboard that use these views through Amazon QuickSight datasets.
+The solution provides Athena views, which are SQL queries that extract data from Amazon S3 using the schema defined in the Athena table.
+Finally, you can visualize the data in a QuickSight dashboard that uses these views through Amazon QuickSight datasets.

 For more information on how the Lambda Partitioner function recognizes AWS Config files, see [Amazon S3 prefixes for AWS Config objects](README.md#amazon-s3-prefixes-for-aws-config-objects).